Design by Big Cheese Web Design

 Sing It Again...And Again

-Two other advantages Rudolph enjoyed were that his message was set to music, and it was repeated with great frequency.
+Another advantage Rudolph enjoyed was his message was set to music, and it was repeated with great frequency.
+And that got lots of people to sing along.

 What Did Rudolph Miss?

-If Rudy were conducting a “real” advertising campaign, his message would need a call to action...a reason to use his services right now.
-Unless you are Rudolph, you probably want business more than one night per year.
+If our reindeer were conducting a “real” advertising campaign, his message would need a call to action...a reason to use his services right now.
+Unlike Rudolph, you probably want business more than one night per year.

 Along with this call to action, your ad needs to position your business for future sales among customers who are not in the market today.
 This can take the form of your CSP.
 If Rudolph were running an ad for his services, it might be: “I'll guide you tonight faster and safer than anyone else.
-Call now, and I'll be there in 15 minutes or less (call to action).
-Rudolph's Guidance Systems...I'll always see you home...even when you can't.(CSP)”
+Call now [call to action], and I'll be there in 15 minutes or less.
+Rudolph's Guidance Systems...I'll always see you home...even when you can't.[CSP]”

 Your ad messages must tell the story of your business, provide a compelling reason why customers will benefit from doing business with you, and convey it in a memorable way.
-This sets you apart from the competition, and means increased customers, sales, and cash flow.
+This sets you apart from the competition, and results in increased customers, sales, and cash flow.